-The study, which was published in this month’s issue of Diabetes Care, examined eight women between the ages of 41 and 51 with T1D.
+The study, which was published in this month’s issue of Diabetes Care, examined eight women between the ages of 41 and 51 with type 1 diabetes (T1D).
 Under controlled conditions, researchers lowered the women’s blood sugar levels and looked for changes in specific chemical signatures.
 They found that as blood sugar dropped, breath-exhaled isoprene rose, nearly doubling in some cases.

-Earlier this year The Washington Post and National Geographic reported on the case of Jedi, a black Labrador retriever and trained diabetes alert dog (DAD) who alerted the mother of Luke Nutall, a 7-year-old with T1D, to her son’s dangerously low glucose levels one night while the boy slept.
-Luke’s nighttime CGM was showing a healthy level, but after being awoken and repeatedly warned by Jedi, Luke’s mother, Dorrie, pricked her son’s finger and found his levels were in fact half what the monitor was reporting.
+The study followed reporting from The Washington Post and National Geographic on the case of Jedi, a black Labrador retriever and trained diabetes alert dog (DAD) who alerted the mother of Luke Nutall, a 7-year-old with T1D, to her son’s dangerously low blood glucose levels one night while the boy slept.
+Luke’s nighttime continuous glucose monitor (CGM) was showing a healthy level, but after being awoken and repeatedly warned by Jedi, Luke’s mother, Dorrie, pricked her son’s finger and found his blood glucose levels were in fact half what the monitor was reporting.

-The fact that a diabetes dog can detect dropping BGLs and alert an owner by preforming a trained task — in the case of Jedi a repeated bowing motion was the trained tell — is an empowering tool for many.
+The fact that a diabetes dog can detect dropping blood glucose levels (BGLs) and alert an owner by performing a trained task—in the case of Jedi a repeated bowing motion was the trained tell—is an empowering tool for many.
 But what if dogs aren’t an option for you or simply aren’t your thing?
-The hope here is that in the near future a breath-based senor that alerts elevated isoprene levels and warns of possible hypoglycemia can be developed.
-Researchers are already underway on that task.
+The hope here is that in the near future a breath-based sensor that alerts elevated isoprene levels and warns of possible hypoglycemia can be developed.
+Research on that task is already underway.
 While a breath sensor is unlikely to completely supplant the current finger prick test that T1D patients use, it would be a valuable and non-invasive addition to one’s treatment toolkit.